Marjorie Taylor Greene calls for more ‘good guys with guns’ after Nashville shooting

 She further claimed: “School shootings should NEVER happen and will end immediately when our nations children are defended the same way Joe Biden is by good guys with guns!!!”

-Her statement is provably false: There are numerous recent examples of instances where violent attacks occurred in schools where armed school resource officers were present at the time of the shootings.
+Her statement is provably false: there are numerous recent examples of instances where violent attacks occurred in schools where armed school resource officers were present at the time of the shootings.

 Still, Republicans have pushed for more armed cops in schools as well as for the arming of teachers and staff as school shootings continue and the left continues to insist that reducing the comparatively high number and availability of firearms in American society is the only way to truly reduce the number of school shootings that occur.